adriculous/magic8ball/README.md

 - The ball shakes prior to asking the user to answer the question.

 ## Future Plans/Features
-I'll be recreating this based on my favorite fan themes.
+I'll be recreating this based on my favorite fandom themes.
 I may even change the "answer" images as well (instead of the red triangle background).
 I'll also make it a bit fancier, like different eye-popping fonts, etc. But I don't plan on doing any of this anytime soon.

+## To-Do
+[ ] Make the page/site responsive before using it as base template [ ] Change and/or add answers